jbirddog/el-rodeo/decex.md

 3. background processor was only there for timers
 4. like other applications, the serial strategy could be the fastest
 5. no reason not to fall back to the current model if needed (transition or how it is)
+6. the agenda here could not have been addressed 9mo ago without 9mo work (individual task handling, run task)
+7. DOS doesn't even have to be a long running task, time.sleep(1000000000000) will work
+8. ^ migitate by running each task, having history - think pure/const tasks also

 _END TODO_